UUDigitalHumanitieslab/perfectextractor/README.md

 The extraction has also been implemented for the [Europarl Corpus](http://opus.lingfil.uu.se/Europarl.php).
 This corpus (that uses the [XCES format](http://www.tei-c.org/) for alignment) consists of a wide variety of languages.
-The configuration for this corpus can be found in `config/europarl.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
+The configuration for this corpus can be found in `corpora/europarl/europarl.cfg`: implementations have been made for Dutch, English, French, German and Spanish.
 Example documents from this corpus are included in the `tests/data/europarl` directory.
 The data for this corpus is **open source**: you can download the corpus and the alignment files from the cited website.
 After you've obtained the data, you can place these in the `data` directory, and then run:

     python run_europarl.py

+### BNC Corpus

+The extraction has also been implemented for the monolingual BNC Corpus.
+More info to follow.

 ### Implementing your own corpus